zuozhenggh/learning-library/data-management-library/database/oci-vm-database/orcl-dbcs-19c/prepare/prepare.md

 7. Use the following credentials:

     - Username: system
-    - Password: DBlearnPTS#20_
+    - Password: DBlabsPTS#22_
     - Container Name: CDB$ROOT for the Container Database, or PDB011 for the Pluggable Database.
 Try both.

 8. Explore Enterprise Manager Express console, and see what this tool has to offer.

 ## Task 3: Create a Pluggable Database

-1. Connect to the Compute node using SSH.
+1. Connect to the Compute node using SSH, if not connected already.
+Change `id_rsa` with the private key file you saved on your computer.

     ````
     <copy>